 Digital Music Production is open to everyone.
 No prior experience creating music is required.
 This class is appropriate for those with interest in music other than or in addition to performing in a traditional band, orchestra, or choir.
-Conversely, those with musical training and experience will find this class an ideal outlet for personal musical expression.
-Experienced and novice musicians alike will gain an increased understanding of various musical styles, genres, traditions, and cultures; music theory; the psychology of music; and the art of recording and mixing.
+Conversely, those with musical training and experience find this class an ideal outlet for personal musical expression.
+Experienced and novice musicians alike gain an increased understanding of various musical styles, genres, traditions, and cultures; music theory; the psychology of music; and the art of recording and mixing.

-Vocal Ensemble is a UC-accredited course open to students who enjoy singing; no previous experience is required.
+Vocal Ensemble is open to students who enjoy singing; no previous experience is required.
 In this class students learn the technical aspects of good singing, including breath support, creating good tone, expanding range, and singing in various languages.
 Students study repertoire from a variety of genres including classical, pop, Broadway, Renaissance, gospel, folk, and jazz.
 The Upper School Vocal Ensemble performs at school concerts, coffee houses, and community outreach events.
 A small group of students from the Vocal Ensemble performs each year at an adjudicated, national music festival.
 Past performances at the Heritage Music Festival have taken place in New York City, San Francisco and Anaheim.